 The CU Boulder First Generation Scholarship was established to encourage participation in higher education by first generation college students who have significant financial need.
 A first generation college student is one whose parents have never earned a bachelor’s degree or higher.
 To be eligible to receive a First Generation Scholarship, applicants must:

 - Be a first generation student (neither parent nor student has received a bachelor’s degree or higher)

 - Be a newly admitted first-year freshman student

 - Demonstrate significant financial need (this is typically those who qualify for the Federal Pell Grant) by filing the Free Application for Federal Student Aid (FAFSA) along with requested financial aid documents

-- Be a recipient of either the CU Boulder Chancellor’s Achievement Scholarship or Presidential Scholarship
+- Priority is given to those who are a recipient of either the CU Boulder Chancellor’s Achievement Scholarship or Presidential Scholarship

 If selected to receive a scholarship, recipients will receive $8000/year for up to 4 years.
-Additionally, during the first year, recipients will be required to participate in the First Buffs Program.
-First Buffs is dedicated to supporting first-generation students with innovative programming that amplifies their diverse voices and builds community at CU Boulder.
+Additionally, during the first year, recipients will be required to participate in the First Generation Program.
+The First Generation Program is dedicated to supporting first-generation students with innovative programming that amplifies their diverse voices and builds community at CU Boulder.